Criminal Defense Attorney For Tax Evasion Charges in Chicago, IL

 If you evade taxes the IRS may decide to prosecute you.
 What types of evasive taxpayer conduct may trigger an IRS review of your finances?

 Failing to report income and under-reporting income are among the most common forms of tax evasion.
-Certain businesses — including scrap metal processors, and beauty and barber shops, and people involved in the gaming industry — have historically been targets of the IRS because owners often have minimize the amount of payments received.
+Certain businesses — including scrap metal processors, and beauty and barber shops, and people involved in the gaming industry — have historically been targets of the IRS because owners often have minimized the number of payments received.

 Falsifying data, whether on a business or personal income tax return, is considered to be a form of tax evasion.
 In addition, claiming improper deductions or overstating their amounts, claiming personal expenses for a business, hiding income or assets, and keeping more than one set of books for a business can put you in legal jeopardy with the IRS.